-Annex: International Stakeholders Involved in the Adoption of Alternative Technologies
+Appendix A - International Stakeholders Involved in the Adoption of Alternative Technologies

-This annex includes information about various international stakeholders, their overall missions, and their past, present, and/or future projects as they relate to the adoption of alternative technologies.
-The annex is organized by stakeholder groups.
+This appendix includes information about various international stakeholders, their overall missions, and their past, present, and/or future projects related to the adoption of alternative technologies.
+The appendix is organized by stakeholder groups.

-- The first section covers intergovernmental organizations (IGOs). - The second section covers non-governmental organizations (NGOs). - The third section covers government support programs. - The fourth section covers manufacturers, vendors, and developers. - The fifth section covers sponsors and funders. - The sixth section covers original source manufacturers and companies involved in endof-life management.
+- The first section covers intergovernmental organizations (IGOs). - The second section covers non-governmental organizations (NGOs). - The third section covers government support programs. - The fourth section covers manufacturers, vendors, and developers. - The fifth section covers sponsors and funders. - The sixth section covers original source manufacturers and companies involved in end-of-life management.

-A large part of the first section is dedicated to the International Atomic Energy Agency (IAEA) because there are several different divisions, sections, and programs within the agency that play a vital role in the adoption of alternative technologies.
-At the end of this annex,

-Figure A.2 provides a picture of all the identified international stakeholders in their respective stakeholder groups.
+A large part of the first section is dedicated to the International Atomic Energy Agency (IAEA) because several different divisions, sections, and programs within the agency play a vital role in the adoption of alternative technologies.
+At the end of this appendix, Figure A.1 provides a picture of all the identified international stakeholders in their respective stakeholder groups.

-It should be noted that although this annex divides stakeholders into groups based on a single criterion, many organizations and programs often fit into more than one category.
+Note that although this appendix divides stakeholders into groups based on a single criterion, many organizations and programs often fit into more than one category.
 For simplicity, organizations are not listed twice; instead, their contributions are all listed within their selected category.
 Finally, while the report aims to be comprehensive, gaps are unavoidable.
-Readers are encouraged to reach out to WINS with additional information as applicable.
+Readers are encouraged to reach out to the World Institute of Nuclear Security (WINS) with additional information as applicable.
 Further research is needed to evaluate the effectiveness of stakeholder involvement to offer suggestions about how to improve and better coordinate stakeholder engagement.